ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 **Axiom 1 (Relational comprehension):** _For any two sets $A$ and $B$, and any property $P$ that can obtain of an element of $A$ and an element of $B$, there exists a unique relation $\varphi:A\looparrowright B$ such that $\varphi(x,y)$ if and only if $P$ obtains of $x$ and $y$._

+Here "property" is interpreted formally as "first-order formula", which makes the axiom (like later the axiom of collection) in fact an axiom scheme.
 Axiom 1 basically says that relations are what we expect them to be intuitively.
-It should remind the reader of the [[axiom of separation]] (and, like separation, it is actually an axiom *schema* when "property" is interpreted formally as "first-order formula").
+It should remind the reader of the [[axiom of separation]].
 The two important differences are (1) the presence of two sets and two variables, rather than one, and (2) the fact that what is produced is not a *set*, but a *relation* (a different kind of thing).
 The to-be-introduced Axiom 2 will enable us to make relations into (sub)sets, but first we need some terminology.

 +-- {: .num_defn #function}
 ###### Definition